 During this time period MTCSE and Castellum Foundation in Transylvania formed a Strategic Cooperation Agreement and enjoy good relations.

-After 20 years in 2014 the founding president Count János Nyáry retired and the General Assembly elected a new presidency.
-The new presidency, consisting of president Lóránt Riedel, György Csornay, Zsolt Némethy, and Albert Sigmond welcomed new programs providing ground for the establishment of the Youth Section of the Association.
+After 20 years in 2014 the founding president Count János Nyáry retired and the General Congregation elected a new Board.
+Which consisting of president Baron Lóránt Riedel, György Csornay, Zsolt Némethy and Albert Sigmond welcomed new programs providing ground for the establishment of the Youth Section of the Association.

 The presidency considers it important to emphasize the non profit nature of the association, to provide future generations tradition and moral virtue, while focusing on communicating social-centered pure noble values towards general audiences.